giantswarm/mayu/docs/ipxe.md

 __Note: When you don't know how to use iPXE you can follow the [official instructions](http://ipxe.org/start#quick_start).__

-## SSL Support
+## TLS Support

-When using `mayu` in secured mode make sure that you use an iPXE version which was compiled with [`DOWNLOAD_PROTO_HTTPS`](http://ipxe.org/buildcfg/download_proto_https) support.
+When using `mayu` in TLS mode make sure that you use an iPXE version which was compiled with [`DOWNLOAD_PROTO_HTTPS`](http://ipxe.org/buildcfg/download_proto_https) support.